kiboschool/cs-professor-css/README.md

 - [ ] Use at least two classes
 - [ ] Use at least one id
+- [ ] Information about yourself
+- [ ] An image that properly represents you
+- [ ] A list of your education history

 ### Typography
 - [ ] Choose a heading font with fallbacks